Brasserie de Blaugies – La Moneuse Saison (750ml)

 La Moneuse is a classic “saison” beer by virtue of its strength and its earthy, aged quality.
 It has a hardy, semi-dry malt character – fresh, but not overpowering hoppiness, abundant yeasty, fruity flavors and a fairly strong, but pleasant and enticing mustiness.
+A complex array of fruits sit on top of a robust amber malt profile.
 This beer is a warmer, richer, spicier, more vinous, and arguably more approachable saison.
 Like many saisons, La Moneuse is a little bit over-carbonated, with an aggressive head.

 La Moneuse is named for A.J.
 Moneuse (b.
 1768), a famous local bandit and gang leader, and ancestor of the brewers’ family!